 The Gothic town hall in Stralsund dates back to 13th century.
 You find the landmark of the city on the Old Market Square.
 It is considered one of the most important secular buildings of North German Brick Gothic architecture.

 Really not the best photo taken through the windows of my bus, but what would be a visit to the city of Schaffhausen without taking a pic of its signature landmark?
 Munot was built as circular fortress in 16th century and serves as venue for events organized by the Munotverein now.

 The landmark of Graz is a clock tower, generally known as the Uhrturm.
 It is placed on top of a rock in the middle of the city so one can see it from many places.
 Near the tower, there is a station for a special elevator.
 The shaft is located in the rock and links up the city with the clock tower.

-The Golden Roof (Goldenes Dachl) is a building with a late Gothic oriel located in the old town part of Innsbruck.
+The Golden Roof (Goldenes Dachl) is a building with a late Gothic oriel in the old town part of Innsbruck.
 Its name originates from the fire-gilded cooper tiles of the roof.
 A small museum inside the building tells about its history.
 [German]